-All travel estimates are calculated based upon previous spending and anticipated costs for airfare, lodging, baggage, per diem, transportation, etc. It is impossible to determine exacts amounts for each conference due to unknown and multiple locations for each meeting.
+All travel estimates are calculated based upon previous spending and anticipated costs for airfare, lodging, baggage, per diem, transportation, as well as added increases due to inflation.
+It is impossible to determine exact amounts for each conference due to unknown and multiple locations for each meeting.
 Location and duration will ultimately determine the final cost of airfare, per diem, lodging, etc. ONLY ACTUAL TRAVEL COSTS ARE PAID AFTER TRAVEL IS COMPLETE

 In State travel estimates are based upon previous spending, as supervisors within the unit determine the length, location, personnel and number of MCSAP operations to be conducted throughout the year.
-ONLY ACTUAL TRAVEL COSTS ARE PAID AFTER TRAVEL IS COMPLETE.
+ONLY ACTUAL TRAVEL

+COSTS ARE PAID AFTER TRAVEL IS COMPLETE.